infinitered/cr-2024-intermediate-workshop-lessons/03-accessibility.md

 ### Features to build

-- Make the developer profile tab accessible, facilitatng smoothly navigating through the input fields using voice feedback.
+- Make the developer profile tab as accessible as possible, facilitatng smoothly navigating through the input fields using voice narration.

 ### Resources